arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 In addition to the OS-specific packages (eg. _rpm_ for Red Hat / CentOS, _deb_ for Debian, NSIS installer for Windows etc.) starting from 3.4.0 new `tar.gz` archive packages are available for Linux and Mac.
-They correspond to the `.zip` packages for Windows, which can be used for portable installations (e.g. for testing).
+They correspond to the `.zip` packages for Windows, which can be used for portable installations, and to easily run different ArangoDB versions on the same machine (e.g. for testing).

 Client tools